awefiown/school_of_athens/README.md

 # school_of_athens
-This repository exists to archive my own notes on philosophical papers.
+This repository is a record of my original analyses of philosophical papers.